Fun Indian Spot-billed Duck Facts For Kids | Kidadl

 How do they communicate?

-These birds have a loud quack, that sounds similar to the call of a mallard, so it is highly likely that they make that sound to communicate with their fellow ducks or ducklings.
+These birds have a loud quack, that sounds similar to the call of a mallard, so they likely make that sound to communicate with their fellow ducks or ducklings.

 How big is an Indian Spot-billed Duck?